cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 For data access we propose 2 additional KV buckets:
 1. B1: `key → value`: the principal object storage, used by a state machine, behind the SDK `KVStore` interface: provides direct access by key and allows prefix iteration (KV DB backend must support it).
-2. B2: `hash(key, value) → key`: an index needed to extract a value (through: SMT → B2 → B1) having a only a Merkle Path.
+2. B2: `hash(key, value) → key`: an index needed to extract a value (through: SMT → B2 → B1) having only a Merkle Path.
 Recall that SMT will store `hash(key, value)` in it's leafs.
 3. we could use more buckets to optimize the app usage if needed.

 Above, we propose to use KV DB.
 However, for the state machine, we could use an RDBMS, which we discuss below.